 Diana Nyad Erases Another Young Woman From History

-With five meters to go in the 100 backstroke final at the 1968 Olympic Trials, Kaye Hall of Tacoma, Washington, is well ahead, but less than two seconds separate the remaining seven swimmers.
+With five meters to go in the 100 backstroke final of the 1968 Olympic Trials, Kaye Hall of Tacoma, Washington, is well ahead, but less than two seconds separate the remaining seven swimmers.
 Only the top three earn a trip to Mexico City.

 Among the seven trailing Hall is 14-year-old Laura Novak of Dearborn, Michigan.
 Novak won a state championship at 12.
 Two years later, she finds herself going head-to-head against some of the greatest athletes in the world.
-The three officials in her lane lean in with their stopwatches as Novak takes her last stroke and stretches for the wall.
+The three officials in her lane lean in with their stopwatches as Novak windmills her last stroke and stretches for the wall.

 A few minutes later, her coach gives her the bad news: sixth place.